-Justification for the request: The KPMG review noted that the IT Help/Support function, including routine frequent requests for technical assistance with computers, printers and copiers, is currently provided by the Director and

-Systems Analyst, which is neither efficient nor cost effective.
+Justification for the request: The KPMG review noted that the IT Help/Support function, including routine frequent requests for technical assistance with computers, printers and copiers, is currently provided by the Director and Systems Analyst, which is neither efficient nor cost effective.
 In alignment with the IT Service Delivery review, the Town requires front-line personnel responsible for all internal IT inquiries.

-The lack of sufficient technical level positions is sited as a barrier preventing the Director to operate at a more strategic level and to more efficiently and cost-effectively address the daily IT service needs of the organization.
+Impact to residents should the position not be approved: The lack of sufficient technical level positions is sited as a barrier preventing the Director to operate at a more strategic level and to more efficiently and cost-effectively address the daily IT service needs of the organization.